How to Compare Dates to Today with Excel VBA – 3 Methods

 MnthYr = False

-• The VBA IF function fixes the C3 cell as the current date and extracts the month and year using the VBA Month and Year functions respectively.
+• The VBA IF function sets C3 cell as the current date and extracts the month and year using the VBA Month and Year functions.

 • The VBA AND function combines both conditions into one.